Glock V Series Explained: What Shooters Need to Know in 2025

 Availability starts December 2025, with staggered arrivals through early 2026 as inventory flows to dealers.
 The distributor-exclusive compensated models (G17C V, G19C V, G45C V) will be tougher to track down, so get your name on a list early if that’s what you want.

-Gen 5 Now or Wait for V Series?
+Should You Buy a Gen 5 Glock Now or Wait for the V Series?

 Grab a Gen 5 if: